openkentuckiana/renters-rights/README.md

 ### Installing Docker
 Download the [Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) or [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) installer and follow the installation insturctions.

 Note that for Windows, Docker requires 64bit Windows 10 Pro, Enterprise, or Education, and Docker also requires that virtualization be enabled.
 Check out the [what to know before you install](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) document for more info.
-It is competely possible to run Swap without Docker, and we can work on documentation and scripts to make that process easier if we have contributors who can't run Docker.
+It is completely possible to run Renters' Rights without Docker, and we can work on documentation and scripts to make that process easier if we have contributors who can't run Docker.
 Docker is just handy because it makes it so developers don't have to install or manage installations, and because it mimicks the production environment.

 ### Running the App
-Open a terminal (Terminal on Mac, Git Command Prompt on Windows), navigate to the Swap directory, and run this command: `make begin`.
+Open a terminal (Terminal on Mac, Git Command Prompt on Windows), navigate to the Renters' Rights directory, and run this command: `make begin`.

 This command will start the application in debug mode along with a Postgres database instance.
 Each of these runs in its own container, which you'll see start. `make begin` will also set up the database by running [migrations](https://docs.djangoproject.com/en/2.1/topics/migrations/) and installing [fixtures](https://docs.djangoproject.com/en/2.1/howto/initial-data/#providing-data-with-fixtures).